GitTools/actions/docs/cloning.md

+# Cloning

-In order for the gitversion to properly work you need to clone the repository with the entire history:
+In order for the GitVersion to properly work you need to clone the repository with the entire history:

 ```yaml
 # GitHub Actions syntax